daksharma/kotlintainmentserver/README.md

 #Kotlintainment Server
-Search Movies, Tv Shows, Actors basic graphql around TMDBSimple library for python
+Search for Movies, Tv Shows, Actors with basic graphql around TMDBSimple library for python

 Search movie, person, show using an id.

 Search with user specified input.

 *note: make sure to have The Movie DB Api Key.
 Get it [Here](https://developers.themoviedb.org/3/getting-started/introduction)*